Yes, "A Quiet Place 2" Is Actually Coming Out — & Here's The Thrilling Trailer

 “One of the things I’m most proud of is that people have said our movie is one you have to see all together,” Krasinski wrote in a statement shared to his Instagram after the first delay was announced.
 “Well due to the ever-changing circumstances of what’s not going on around us now is clearly not the right time to do that.
 As insanely excited as we all are for you to see this movie, I’m going to wait to release the film until we can all see it together.
 So here’s to our group movie date.
 See you soon!”

-Krasinski got his wish — A Quiet Place Part II will be released to the public on May 28, first in theaters and then exclusively available for streaming on Paramount+.
+Krasinski got his wish — A Quiet Place Part II will be released to the public on May 28 in cinemas.